jranks123/huddleTest/README.md

 =====
 .Download the git repository from https://github.com/jranks123/huddleTest
 .Navigate to the huddleTest-master folder.
-In the command line enter: java huddleMapProblem input.text tests.text
+.In the command line enter: java huddleMapProblem input.text tests.text